juliusmarminge/png-tool/README.md

 ## LICENSE

-This project is based on Alexey Kutepov's project found here: https://gitlab.com/tsoding/png which is licensed as described in `original-license`.
-The modified code is licensed as described in `LICENSE`.
+This project is based on Alexey Kutepov's project found here: https://gitlab.com/tsoding/png which is licensed by `original-license`.
+The modified code is licensed by `LICENSE`.

 ## Quick Start